Pope Leo to hold peace meeting in Cameroon amid Trump attacks

 DeeperDive is a beta AI feature.
 Refer to full articles for the facts.

-BAMENDA, Cameroon, April 16 - Pope Leo was travelling to the biggest city in Cameroon's conflict-hit anglophone region on Thursday, the latest stop on an ambitious four-country Africa tour amid attacks on the pontiff by U.S. President Donald Trump.
+BAMENDA, Cameroon - Pope Leo was travelling to the biggest city in Cameroon’s conflict-hit anglophone region on April 16, the latest stop on an ambitious four-country Africa tour amid attacks on the pontiff by US President Donald Trump.

-Trump's attacks on Leo, who has emerged as a vocal critic of the Iran war, have caused dismay in Africa, where more than a fifth of the world's Catholics live.
+Mr Trump’s attacks on Pope Leo, who has emerged as a vocal critic of the Iran war, have caused dismay in Africa, where more than a fifth of the world’s Catholics live.

-Vice President JD Vance, who converted to Catholicism in 2019, joined in on Tuesday, saying the pope was wrong to say that disciples of Christ were "never on the side of those who once wielded the sword and today drop bombs" and that "it's very, very important for the pope to be careful when he talks about matters of theology."
+US Vice-President JD Vance, who converted to Catholicism in 2019, joined in on April 14, saying the pope was wrong to say that disciples of Christ were “never on the side of those who once wielded the sword and today drop bombs” and that “it’s very, very important for the pope to be careful when he talks about matters of theology”.

-Leo told Reuters on Monday that he would not stop speaking out about the war and has avoided responding to Trump directly since then.
+Pope Leo told Reuters on April 13 that he would not stop speaking out about the war and has avoided responding to Mr Trump directly since then.

-Leo's trip on Thursday to the anglophone city of Bamenda has stirred faint hope that steps might be taken to resolve the conflict there, rooted in the country's complex colonial and post-colonial history.
+Pope Leo’s trip on April 15 to the anglophone city of Bamenda has stirred faint hope that steps might be taken to resolve the conflict there, rooted in the country’s complex colonial and post-colonial history.

 More than 6,500 people have been killed and more than half a million displaced in fighting between government forces and anglophone separatist groups, according to the International Crisis Group.